yash564/gushwork-fe-assignment/README.md

 This project is a **responsive landing page** built using **HTML, CSS, and Vanilla JavaScript**.
 The goal of this assignment was to implement a clean, responsive UI with interactive components and deploy it online.

-## 🧠 About

-This repository contains a modern React application powered by Vite for fast development and optimized build performance.
-It includes Tailwind CSS and ESLint configuration for a smooth developer experience.

 ## 🚀 Live Demo

 👉 https://gushwork-fe-assignment.vercel.app